EU clinches deal to cap bankers' bonuses

-BRUSSELS A new cap on bankers' bonuses agreed overnight in Brussels was hailed by its supporters as a breakthrough to rein in the financial sector, but attacked by critics as a reckless move that would drive bankers abroad or force up base pay.
+BRUSSELS A new cap on bankers' bonuses agreed overnight in Brussels was hailed by its supporters as a breakthrough to rein in the financial sector, but dismissed by critics as a reckless move that would drive bankers abroad or force up their base pay.

-Bankers in Europe could be barred from getting bonuses bigger than their base salaries as soon as next year, following the agreement on Thursday.
-If shareholders vote in favour, the cap can be increased to twice base pay, but no more.
+Bankers in Europe could be barred from receiving bonuses equal to more than their base salaries as soon as next year, following agreement in Brussels on Thursday.
+Shareholders would be allowed to vote to raise the cap to double base pay, but no higher.

-The ceiling has been somewhat softened by allowing banks to discount the future value of share options, bonds or other non-cash payments paid out over a number of years, but nevertheless amounts to the toughest limit of its kind in the world.
+The cap has been somewhat softened by allowing banks to discount future values of shares, options, bonds or other non-cash payments paid out over a number of years, but nevertheless amounts to the toughest limit of its kind in the world.

 "There will be no exceptions," said Othmar Karas, the Austrian lawmaker who helped negotiate the deal.
 "It goes for all banks inside and outside the European Union and for all foreign banks inside the European Union."

-Banks argue that without big bonuses they will be forced to increase base pay to keep staff, raising their fixed costs.
+Banks argue that without big bonuses they will be forced to increase base pay to keep staff, raising their fixed costs and making it more difficult to manage their businesses.

-"It could result in significantly more complex pay structures within banks as they try to fall outside the restrictions to remain competitive globally," said Alex Beidas, a pay specialist at law firm Linklaters.
+"If the cap is implemented, it could result in significantly more complex pay structures within banks as they try to fall outside the restrictions to remain competitive globally," said Alex Beidas, a pay specialist with the law firm Linklaters.

-The cap could also deepen the rift between Britain - home to the EU's financial capital - and the EU at a time when Prime Minister David Cameron has accused Brussels of having too much influence over domestic affairs and promised a referendum on Britain's membership of the 27-member bloc.
+The cap could also deepen the rift between Britain - home to the EU's financial capital - and the EU at a time when Prime Minister David Cameron has accused Brussels of meddling too much in domestic affairs and promised a referendum on Britain's membership in the 27-member bloc.

+The limit on bankers' pay, set to enter EU law as part of a wider overhaul of capital rules aimed at making banks more stable, will be popular on a continent struggling to emerge from the ruins of the financial crisis.

-The bonus cap is a setback for the British government, which had argued against such absolute limits and their impact on the City of London, which has 144,000 banking staff and 700,000 people in total working in financial and professional services.
+But it represents a setback for the British government, which had long argued against such absolute limits.
+The City of London, with 144,000 banking staff and 700,000 people working in financial and professional services, will be hit hardest.

 "The United Kingdom is not happy," one European parliament lawmaker said privately.
-Britain again expressed reservations about the bonus deal at a meeting of EU ambassadors on Thursday, according to one official who attended.

-The limit on bankers' pay, which would enter EU law as part of a wider overhaul of capital rules aimed at making banks more stable, will be popular on a continent struggling to emerge from the ruins of the financial crisis.
+British officials did not immediately comment.

 "It's anti-capitalist," said Colin Ellis, who works in the technology division of a bank.
 "If you have a grocer and he sells loads of fruit, he gets to keep it (the money).
 When a guy on a trading desk makes loads of money, he deserves to have it."